mapteb/angular-state-transitions/README.md

 This project explores view state transitions for users with different security roles in an Angular v20 app.
 A demo of these transitions can be tested [here](https://mapteb.github.io/angular-state-transitions/).

+This app uses a new architecture by adding a TransitionsHelper which has the following features:<br>
+1. Maintains data state across various view transitions,
+2. Acts as a provider of data for the components and auth guards, and
+3. Acts as a state transitions enabler.

+Use of the TransitionsHelper which provides the following benefits:
+1. Enables the components to be lightweight and be concerned only with getting the data and displaying the data.
+2. Enables merging the ResolveFn functionality with the CanActivateFn reducing the amount of code to be written and tested.

 ## List of View Transitions